jbakeacake/PokeBot/README.md

 Once your bot is in your server and you've completed the `appsettings.json` file, you're free to run the command `dotnet run` to launch the application!

+> **Commands**

+Here's a list of commands you use:
+- !catch : Captures the current wandering Pokemon.
+Is succesful if you are the first user to send the command.
+- !inventory : Displays a list of all the Pokemon you've caught.

 ## Dependencies
 - [Discord .Net v2.2.0](https://github.com/discord-net/Discord.Net)